 The Readfield Select Board appoints a 3-member Board of Assessors, which is responsible for the assessment of all properties in town.
 Currently three of the Selectmen hold these positions.
 The town contracts for the services of a part-time professional assessor who assesses new properties on an annual basis in addition to undertaking periodic re-assessments of existing properties.

 A town-wide revaluation was done in 2005 bringing the town up to 100% valuation.
 In the late 1990s rising land and housing prices challenged that nominal 100% category which by State law cannot fall below 70% of market-value appraisal without triggering another revaluation.
+Due to a dramatically changing real estate market the Town has implemented across the board 10% factoring of residential property values for each of the past two years (2020 and 2021) in order to maintain our 100% certification with the State of Maine.
+When the real estate market stabilizes a complete revaluation is in order.

 Assessing in Readfield appears to be adequately handled.
 No significant changes are recommended at this time.